DTStego/FlashcardManager/README.md

 # Flashcard Manager
-A index card manager made with JavaFX which allows you to create and browse flashcards for courses/classes
+A index card manager made with JavaFX which allows you to create and browse flashcards for courses/classes.

 FlashcardManager requires a Java 8 JDK with JavaFX built in.

 <img src="https://i.imgur.com/own4ha7.png" width=75% height=75%>

 ## Development
-The program incorporates pure JavaFX with FXML and controllers.
+The program incorporates JavaFX with FXML.
+Uses the MVC design pattern and CSS for UI elements.

 ## Release